facebookresearch/faiss/faiss/docs/simd_dynamic_dispatch_migration.md

 ```

 **Dispatch masks:** `with_simd_level` assumes NONE + AVX2 + AVX512 +
-ARM_NEON implementations exist.
-If your function has another subset of available
+ARM_NEON + RISCV_RVV implementations exist.
+If your function has another subset
-implementations, it can be passed with
+of available implementations, it can be passed with
 `with_selected_simd_levels<mask>` with a bitmask of available levels.
 Missing
 levels in the mask cause the dispatch to **fall through** to the next lower
 level in the same architecture family (x86: AVX512_SPR → AVX512 → AVX2 →
-NONE; ARM: ARM_SVE → ARM_NEON → NONE — x86 and ARM chains are independent):
+NONE; ARM: ARM_SVE → ARM_NEON → NONE; RISC-V: RISCV_RVV → NONE —
+architecture chains are independent):

 ```cpp
 // Only NONE, AVX2, and ARM_SVE implementations exist.